p0205/Hospital-Management-System/README.md

 ## Applications

+### Authentication Middleware

+This middleware is responsible for administrator login and register.
+It could encrypt user password and generate JWT access token to access other applications API.
+It act as the communication media between different backend appplication api and frontend application.

 ### Patient Registration Application

 This application is responsible for managing patient information.
 Users can perform the following actions: